mvantellingen/python-zeep/docs/datastructures.rst

 However instead of creating an object from a type defined in the XSD you can also pass in a dictionary.
-Zeep will automatically convert this dict to the required object during the call.
+Zeep will automatically convert this dict to the required object (and nested child objects) during the call.

 .. code-block:: python